 19. Following the moral and ethical standards of the profession.

 20. Knowing/Being aware of the Professional Year Handbook.

-A teacher candidate is a regularly enrolled university student who has been declared eligible to be assigned for the guided methods/student teaching experience by the Office of Field Experiences of the College of Education and Human Development in the chosen area of preparation.
+A teacher candidate is a regularly enrolled university student who has been declared eligible to be assigned for the guided methods/student teaching experience by the Office of Educator Preparation and Partnerships of the College of Education and Human Development in the chosen area of preparation.
 To obtain a methods/student teaching assignment, the student is evaluated on the following eligibility factors:

-1. Filed an application for methods/student teaching in the Office of Field Experiences following a program sign-up meeting held the semester preceding the anticipated methods/student teaching experience.
+1. Filed an application for methods/student teaching in the Office of Educator Preparation and Partnerships following a program sign-up meeting held the semester preceding the anticipated methods/student teaching experience.
 March 15th is the application deadline.

 2. Fully admitted to the College of Education and Human Development.